LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/capture-user-data-for-externally-hosted-activities.md

-# How can I capture user data for users who access my externally hosted activities from the TMS?
+# How do I capture data for users accessing externally hosted activities launched from the TMS?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.